Major monster Koepka shares first-round lead at Masters

 DeChambeau, who was playing two groups ahead of Koepka and nearly aced the par-three 16th, almost walked into the clubhouse with the outright lead but his approach at the 18th rammed into the flagstick and settled inches away for a tap-in birdie.

-“Oh man, should’ve pulled the flagstick,” DeChambeau joked after watching a replay of the near eagle.
+“Should have pulled the flagstick out,” joked DeChambeau.
+“But no, it was a great shot, and I was excited just to tap in to finish off a great round.”

-Mickelson, who at 48 is bidding to become the oldest Masters champion, stormed home with five birdies over the last seven holes to add more power to a leaderboard that lacked punch for most of the day.
+Mickelson, who at 48 is bidding to eclipse Jack Nicklaus (46) as the oldest Masters champion, stormed home with five birdies over the last seven holes to add more power to a leaderboard that lacked punch for most of the day.

+“That was a great momentum builder for me to finish off the round,” said Mickelson.

+“When you have a good round going, you hate to let one leak here or there coming in and I didn’t do that today.
+I finished it off.”

 Sitting two shots off the pace after a sunny day at Augusta National where the wind picked up slightly as the day went on, were world number two Dustin Johnson and Englishman Ian Poulter.